j-richey/ounce-of-rust-docs/ounce-of-rust/_sources/requirements/user-stories.rst.txt

 Maximum AI Update Time
 ======================
 | As a Rust application developer,
-| I want the AI to block for less than one frame when picking its next move,
+| I want the AI to block for less than one frame when picking a square,
 | so it does not block my rendering thread making my animations choppy.

 .. rubric:: Acceptance Criteria

-* There is a benchmark that measures the worst case time the AI blocks while picking the next move.
+* There is a benchmark that measures the worst case time the AI blocks while picking a square.
 * How to run the benchmark is documented so developers can quickly evaluate this library to see if it meets their needs.